ids/cluster-builder/docs/advanced_swarm.md

 Follow the deployment guidelines for the __cluster-control__ workstation VM (as per the [project](https://github.com/ids/cluster-builder-control) readme instructions).

-It is important that the __cluster-control__ vm have at least 3 nics (additional virtual nics can be added and configured post deployment).
+It is important that the __cluster-control__ vm have at least 3 nics.

+> The default build of __cluster-builder-control__ has only a single nic, but additional virtual nics can be added and configured manually post deployment).

 As shown in the overview diagram, the __cluster-control__ station must reside on all three subnets.